Springjunky/spring-boot-multi-hsql/README.md

 * do some rapid prototyping with permanent data

-Spring-Boot Autoconfigure just provide only *one* database out of the box, if that is enough for you, stop reading.. to all the others ... this is comming soon ... here.
+Spring-Boot Autoconfigure just provide only *one* database out of the box, if that is enough for you, stop reading.. to all the others ... feel free

 #### Usage